MarcinZukowski/circle-jig-gen/README.md

 ## Examples

-Small imperial jig in "line" mode, for 1/4in bit
+Small imperial jig in the "line" mode, for 1/4in bit
 ![](examples/jig-line.png)

-Small imperial jig in "line" mode, for 1/4in bit
+Small imperial jig in the "narrow" mode, for 1/4in bit
 ![](examples/jig-narrow.png)

-Larger metric jig in "rectangle" mode, for 1/2in bit
+Larger metric jig in the "rectangle" mode, for 1/2in bit
 ![](examples/jig-rectangle.png)